-The clean energy transition is creating thousands of jobs across Indian Country.
-Tribal youth deserve clear pathways to these careers.
+The clean energy transition is creating thousands of jobs in Indigenous communities across Canada.
+Indigenous youth deserve clear pathways to these careers.
 We are building a program to make that happen.

 Federal clean energy investment is at historic levels.
-The Inflation Reduction Act, the Bipartisan Infrastructure Law, and state programs in California, Arizona, and beyond are directing billions toward clean energy deployment.
+NRCan's Clean Energy for Rural & Remote Communities (CERRC), Indigenous Services Canada infrastructure funding, the Smart Renewables & Electrification Pathways program, and provincial efforts like CleanBC and IESO are directing billions toward clean energy deployment.
 This creates a massive demand for skilled workers.

-At the same time, tribal communities face some of the highest youth unemployment rates in the country.
+At the same time, Indigenous communities in Canada face some of the highest youth unemployment rates in the country.
 The disconnect is clear: there is enormous demand for clean energy workers and an untapped workforce of young people in the communities where many of these projects will be built.

 Our program meets young people where they are and builds a pathway from first exposure through career placement.
 Each pillar addresses a different stage of development, and together they create a complete pipeline from awareness to employment.